-Employee productivity, engagement, retention are directly influenced by job satisfaction.
-By examining effect of the hybrid working model on job satisfaction. organizations can gain insights into how this affects work arrangement employee performance and organizational outcomes.
+Employee productivity, engagement, and retention are directly influenced by job satisfaction.
+By examining effect of the hybrid working model on job satisfaction, organizations can gain insights into how this work arrangement affects employee performance and organizational outcomes.
 This knowledge can inform decision-making processes and help organizations optimize their work models to enhance overall performance.
-Many organizations are transitioning to a hybrid working model or considering implementation.
-Understanding the effect of this satisfaction on job can organizations in managing transition effectively.
+Many organizations are transitioning to a hybrid working model or considering its implementation.
+Understanding the effect of this model on job satisfaction can assist organizations in managing transition effectively.
 It can help them anticipate potential challenges and design strategies to support employees' satisfaction and well-being during the transition phase.
 There is no particular study to focus on these areas which comprises the research gap of the present study.